 You may already know that indoor air quality is typically much lower than the quality of air outdoors.
 Various pollutants contribute to poor indoor air quality: mold, bacteria, pet dander, chemicals, and even gases.
 Low air quality creates a pulmonary health risk.
 Keeping your home clean by vacuuming, dusting, washing linens, and changing air filters can help improve the air quality in your home.
 Surprisingly, housecleaning can also create a health risk.
-Cleaning products can have a negative effect on pulmonary health and cause lung damage lungs.
+Cleaning products can have a negative effect on pulmonary health and cause lung damage.

 How do cleaning products affect lung health?